Mother helping her son with opening a box. She is wearing Bauerfeind's LumboTrain Back brace

-Research has shown that people may have arthritis in the back without having any symptoms.
-10% of people in their 30s have lumbar arthritis while 80% of people over the age of 80 will have at least one type of arthritis.
+Research shows that people may have arthritis in the back without having any symptoms.
+Ten per cent of people in their 30s have lumbar arthritis, while 80 per cent of people over the age of 80 will have at least one type of arthritis.

-There are several types of arthritis that can affect the back, yet it can be categorised as either mechanical or inflammatory causes.
+Several types of arthritis can affect the back and can be categorised as either mechanical or inflammatory.

-• Inflammatory causes may include rheumatoid arthritis, axial spondyloarthritis and psoriatic arthritis.
+- Inflammatory causes may include rheumatoid arthritis, axial spondylarthritis and psoriatic arthritis.

 The differences between mechanical and inflammatory back pain can sometimes be subtle, so it is important to get the proper diagnosis so your condition can be treated accordingly.